stratum-mining/sv2-workshop/md/sv2-workshop.md

 cd ~/stratum/roles/jd-client
 ```

-Edit `jdc-config-sv2-workshop.toml` to make sure:
+Edit `jdc-config-sv2-workshop.toml`:
-- `pool_address` and `jd_address` have their IP
+- The `pool_address` and `jd_addresss` should have your pool's local IP address.
-- `pool_signature` is identical to what your pool colleague put on their config.
+- The `pool_signature` should have your pool's signature/name.
 Putting the wrong value here will result in your templates being rejected by JDS.

 ---